-8.1 Energy Efficiency
+9.5.
+Energy Efficiency

-If you are careless in your behavior, you will not only be adding to College costs (which will ultimately need to be passed on through rents), you are also adding to the climate emergency.
+The single largest contributor to the College's climate emissions footprint comes from heating.
+If you are careless in your behaviour with respect to the use of energy, you will not only be adding to College costs (which will ultimately need to be passed on through rents), you are also adding to the climate emergency.
 In relation to heating and the use of electricity, leaving lights on in unoccupied rooms; opening windows rather than turning down heating; turning heating up rather than dressing slightly more warmly etc. are all wasteful of energy.
 You are asked to be energy-conscious and switch off lights and any appliances, including computers, when leaving your rooms.
-The College is required to participate in the Government's Carbon Reduction Scheme.

-8.2 Refuse Collection
+9.6.
+Refuse Collection